pradeepsinngh/Data-Science-101/02-Data-Science-Life-Cycle/README.md

    * How is our data organized and what does it contain?
    * What are the biases, anomalies, or other issues with the data?
    * How do we transform the data to enable effective analysis?
+   * What relationship features have?
+Are the related/ correlated to each other?

+## Stage 4
+1. Building Models:
+   *
+   *

 ## Stage 4

 1. Prediction and Inference: